top of page

 The conference will start by exchanging greetings and talking about what is going well.

 Then, a gentle suggestion for improvement will be made.
 And it usually isn't strongly worded.
-Listen for this to happen.
+Listen carefully for this to happen, because it will be subtle.

 It might sound like: